Sonic the Hedgehog (TV series): Reruns, syndication and international distribution

 After the program's initial run, it appeared on the USA Network's Action Extreme Team block from June 1997 to January 1998.
 ABC did not replicate this, replacing Sonic with reruns of Free Willy.
 Sonic the Hedgehog aired in Canada on the CTV Network, with a bonus summer run between June 10 and September 2, 1995.
 It has not been rerun on broadcast or cable television in Canada since its cancellation on CTV, but was present on the Shomi video-on-demand platform until its November 30, 2016, closure.
 In 2004, it started airing on Spacetoon TV in the MENA region until May 2015.
 All scenes with depicted romance have been censored due to federal laws in Saudi Arabia.
+It also aired on Italia 1 in Italy.

 From 1994 to 1996, it had a complete run on the UK television on ITV and Channel 4, In December 1994, the first season was broadcast in the Republic of Ireland on RTÉ2.
 On September 2, 2016, reruns of the series began airing on Starz.

 In September 2003, DIC revealed a new international package consisting of Adventures of Sonic the Hedgehog, Sonic the Hedgehog and the Sonic Christmas Blast special, titled "Totally Sonic!".
 The package would also feature digitally re-mastered, color-enhanced versions of the shows with new contemporary music, as well as bonus director's cut "Secret Sonic" episodes.
+The package appears to have never materialized, or at least not in the way originally described with bonus "Secret Sonic" episodes.

 As of 2020, the show can be found on demand on Pluto TV, on Paramount+, as well as YouTube.
 On March 15, 2021, it began airing in Malaysia on TA-DAA!.

+On September 21, 2026, the show began airing on MeTV Toons.